apache/cassandra-java-driver/CONTRIBUTING.md

   empty or contains only a single statement.
 * XML files: indent with two spaces and wrap to respect the column limit of 100 characters.

-Also, if your IDE sorts import statements automatically, make sure it follows the same order as the
-formatter: all static imports in ASCII sort order, followed by a blank line, followed by all regular imports in ASCII sort order.

 ## Coding style -- production code

 Do not use static imports.
 They make things harder to understand when you look at the code